-On MSNBC, Rachel Maddow led coverage as she acknowledged the overwhelming number of the votes had been cast, but directing traffic as though they had not.
+On MSNBC, Rachel Maddow led coverage as she acknowledged that the overwhelming number of the votes had been cast, but directing traffic as though they had not.
 Her largely liberal panel dwelled heavily, at times almost hopefully, on the possibility that a Nevada billionaire who was spending $5 million on ads against Romney on Newt Gingrich's behalf could further bankroll the anti-Romney effort.

-Over on Fox, Shepard Smith impishly got to the point a few minutes past 7 p.m., asking Carl Cameron: "Is Mitt Romney running away with this thing?
+Over on Fox, Shepard Smith impishly got to the point a few minutes past 7 p.m., asking Carl Cameron: "Is Mitt Romney running away with this thing?"

 Fox soon turned its eye over to Gingrich himself.
 As The New York Times' David Carr tweeted: "Fox News goes deep on Newt's personal life, the good, the bad, the marital do-overs."
-That of course, is former House Speaker (and paid Fox News analyst) Newt Gingrich.
+That of course, is former House Speaker (and formerly a paid Fox News analyst) Newt Gingrich.

 As the minutes clicked down, TV anchors increasingly shed inhibitions.

 CNN's Wolf Blitzer stood before giant digital screens as the seconds dwindled to the single digits — and Romney was declared the projected winner the moment the last polls closed.